andre-st/goodreads-toolbox/README.md

-_HTML-tables_ are the output-format of most of these programs, so you need a web-browser such as Firefox or Chrome (or textmode web-browsers such as Lynx or Links) to view the results.
+_HTML-tables_ are the output-format of most of these programs, so you need a modern web-browser such as Firefox or Chrome to view the results.